 I use structural equation models (lavaan, Mplus) for scale development and to analyse longitudinal surveys.
 I have experience with cross-lagged panel models, latent growth models, and with more recent approaches to modeling longitudinal data.

 I use ggplot2 as a flexible approach to data visualization.
 I have experience with a broad range of visualizations, including maps, networks, and flow diagrams.
 I taught data visualisation to graduate students at University of Oxford.

-Example of a data visualization for a recent paper.
+Example of a data visualization from a recent paper